MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 ## forEach

-Avoid using this.
-This is 3x slower than `.map` and it returns `undefined`.
+Unlike `.map`, this returns `undefined` so can't be used for chaining expressions or returning an array.
 Rather use `.map` as a drop-in replacement wherever you see `.forEach`.

+The performance of `.map` is supposed to be faster than `.forEach`, though speed tests show mixed results.

 ```javascript
 iterable.forEach(item => expression)